Utah Administrative Code

 R357-5-3.
 Motion Picture Incentive Applications: Procedures and Minimum Requirements for a Motion Picture Company.

-(1) A motion picture company's application may be approved for a motion picture incentive only if all of the following requirements are met in addition to those listed throughout 63N-8:
+(1) A motion picture company's application may be approved for a motion picture incentive award only if all of the following requirements are met in addition to those listed throughout 63N-8:

 (a) The motion picture company is making all or a portion of a motion picture in the state of Utah;